Universal Stainless to be acquired by Europe-based Aperam

 Photo courtesy of Aperam

-Bridgeville, Pennsylvania-based Universal Stainless & Alloy Products Inc. says it has entered into a definitive agreement to be acquired by Luxembourg-based Aperam in what has been planned as an all-cash transaction.
+Bridgeville, Pennsylvania-based Universal Stainless & Alloy Products Inc. has entered into a definitive agreement to be acquired by Aperam in what has been planned as an all-cash transaction.

-Following the transaction’s closing, Universal would provide Aperam with its first United States manufacturing capability and broaden its geographic presence and product range by expanding its presence in high-growth aerospace and industrial sectors, say the two companies.
+Following the transaction’s closing, Universal would provide Aperam with its first U.S. manufacturing capability and broaden its geographic presence and product range by expanding its presence in high-growth aerospace and industrial sectors.

-The agreement calls for Aperam to acquire all outstanding shares of Universal for $45 per share in cash, which Universal says represents “a premium of approximately 19 percent to Universal’s three-month volume-weighted average stock price as of Oct.
-16, 2024, and 10.6 times trailing 12-month adjusted earnings before interest, taxes, depreciation (EBITDA) as of June 30, 2024.”
+The agreement calls for Aperam to acquire all outstanding shares of Universal for $45 per share in cash, which represents a premium of approximately 19 percent to Universal’s three-month volume-weighted average stock price as of Oct.
+16 and 10.6 times trailing 12-month adjusted earnings before interest, taxes, depreciation (EBITDA) as of June 30.

-“This is an exciting opportunity to become part of a respected leader with complementary capabilities and strong financial resources,” says Christopher M. Zimmer, president and CEO of Universal.
+“This is an exciting opportunity to become part of a respected leader with complementary capabilities and strong financial resources,” Universal CEO Christopher M. Zimmer says.
 “It recognizes our substantial accomplishments thus far and it’s a major step forward toward accelerating our growth momentum and development.
 Importantly, this combination offers tangible benefits to our stockholders, our team and our customers.”

-The companies says the transaction has been unanimously approved by the boards of directors of each firm and say they expect it to close in the first quarter of next year, subject to closing conditions and the approval of a majority of voters holding Universal Nasdaq-listed shares.
+The transaction has been unanimously approved by the boards of directors of each firm.
+The deal is expected to close in the first quarter of next year, subject to closing conditions and the approval of a majority of voters holding Universal Nasdaq-listed shares.

 Universal’s potential overseas ownership means it will join North American Stainless (NAS) in Kentucky and the Outokumpu mill in Alabama as European-owned producers of recycled-content stainless steel and alloys.

-NAS, which operates a large and expanding stainless steel mill in the Bluegrass State, is owned by Spain-based Acerinox while Outokumpu is a Finland-based firm.
+NAS, which operates a large and expanding stainless steel mill in Kentucky, is owned by Spain-based Acerinox, while Outokumpu is a Finland-based firm.